printfsam/perpetual_art_sale/README.md

 Sale cycle 1 comes up.
 Buyer 2 bids the current price of the artwork.
 Possible options:
-Buyer 1 now has to match the current price of the bid, which means he has to pay 2x for the piece?
-Buyer 1 now has to match the difference between the current price and bid price.
+Buyer 1 now has to match the current price of the bid, which means he has to pay 2x for the piece Buyer 1 now has to match the difference between the current price and bid price.
-Buyer 1 should have some incentive to keep the price????
+Buyer 1 should have some incentive to keep the price